menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Elberta has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Elberta has few renters and college students.
 But the biggest reason it is quieter in Elberta than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Elberta may be for you.

-One of the nice things about Elberta is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Elberta is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Elberta does not have a public transit system used by locals to get to and from work.
+Elberta is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Elberta is nearly on par with the US average for all cities of 21.84%: 19.96% of adults 25 and older in Elberta have a bachelor's degree or advanced degree.
+The percentage of adults in Elberta who are college-educated is close to the national average for all communities of 21.84%: 19.96% of the adults in Elberta have a bachelor's degree or advanced degree.

 The people who call Elberta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elberta residents report their race to be White, followed by Native American.
 Important ancestries of people in Elberta include English, German, Irish, Scottish, and Italian.